basicallydan/danhough.com/_posts/2020-11-22-building-game-of-life-typescript.md

 ]
 ```

-Each item in the array is a row on the game of life board represented by an array, and each item in those arrays is a cell - `0` meaning unpopulated, `1` meaning populated.
+Each item in the array is a row on the Game of Life board represented by an array, and each item in those arrays is a cell - `0` meaning unpopulated, `1` meaning populated.

 This is probably the simplest way to output the data, since it's easy to interpet.
 Now we now how we want that to look we can start writing our first test, which should guide the design of the API.